Sam Vimes: Character

+The character is one of Pratchett's most popular, and been noted for his "moral pragmatism" and sense of duty and justice.
 Discussing Pratchett's legacy in The Guardian, Andrew Brown wrote that Vimes "may be the most fully realised decent man in modern literature," while the Hollywood Reporter has described him as "Inspector Morse-meets-Humphrey Bogart-esque".

 The Cretaceous conifer species Pseudotorellia vimesiana is named after Sam Vimes.